 Experience the medical school environment firsthand and learn what it takes to succeed in the fields of medicine and health care.
 Meet with real medical students and gain a better understanding of the challenges and opportunities of pursuing a career in medicine.
 Gather information to help you make informed college choices, based on academics and culture, and learn what makes an attractive application.

-You will have the opportunity to experience an in-depth visit to the R Adams Cowley Shock Trauma Center at the University of Maryland (UMD) Medical Center, where you will see aspects of a working trauma care facility, experience UMD School of Medicine's Gross Anatomy Lab through hands-on guided examinations led by current medical students, and have a chance to learn and practice medical training techniques at a medical training facility, including receipt of a Stop the Bleed certification when you complete the simulation.
+You will have the opportunity to experience an in-depth visit to the R Adams Cowley Shock Trauma Center at the University of Maryland (UMD) Medical Center, where you will see aspects of a working trauma care facility; complete UMD School of Medicine's Gross Anatomy Lab rotations, which are guided by current medical students; plus learn and practice medical training techniques at a real training facility, including receipt of a Stop the Bleed certification when you complete the simulation.

 Johns Hopkins Medicine Simulation Center

 The Standardized Patient Encounter simulation, held at the Johns Hopkins Medicine Simulation Center, is your chance to really put the knowledge and skills you have gained into action.
 You’ll take on the role of a physician and the challenge of diagnosing a patient as you interact with actors who portray symptoms of a simulated patient.
 This is a hands-on way to learn proper clinical skills, including how to correctly take an effective patient history, and to develop the interpersonal and communication skills essential to the health care profession as you ask the questions, conduct clinical tests, formulate hypotheses, and conduct research to investigate potential diagnoses.